clairedavid/intro_to_ml/_sources/basics/model_eval_3_roc_curve.md

   name: modEval_roc_wiki
   width: 70%
 ---
- .
-Several ROC curves can be overlaid to then compare classifiers.
-A poor classifier will be near the random classifier line, which is the "random classifier" or in other words using pure luck (it will be right on average 50% of the time).
-The idea classifier correspond to the top left dot, where 100% of the signal sample are correctly classified so the False Positive Rate is zero.
+: Several ROC curves can be overlaid to then compare classifiers.
+A poor classifier will be near the "random classifier" line or in other words using pure luck (it will be right on average 50% of the time).
+The ideal classifier corresponds to the top left dot, where 100% of the real signal samples are correctly classified as signal and thus the False Positive Rate is zero.
 <sub>Image: Modified work by the author, original by [Wikipedia](https://en.wikipedia.org/wiki/File:Roc_curve.svg)</sub>
 ```

 We can see from the picture that the more the curve approaches the ideal classifier, the better it is.
-We can use the area under the ROC curve to have a single number to then quantitatively compare classifier on the whole.
+We can use the area under the ROC curve to have a single number to then quantitatively compare classifiers on their overall performance.

 ROC curves can differ depending on the metrics used.
 In particle physics, the True Positive Rate is called signal efficiency.
 It is indeed how efficient the classifier is to correctly classify as signal (numerator) all the real signal (denominator).
 Zero is bad, TPR = 1 is ideal.
 The True Negative Rate is called background efficiency.
 Particle physics builds ROC curves slightly different than the ones you can see in data science; instead of using FPR it uses the background rejection, defined as the inverse of background efficiency.
 All of this to say that it's important to read the graph axes first!